Here is a breakdown of major shareholders in Amcor plc (NYSE: AMCR)

 Amcor plc (AMCR) Insider Activity

-The most recent transaction is an insider sale by Konieczny Peter, the company’s President, Amcor Flexibles.
-SEC filings show that Konieczny Peter sold 111,241 shares of the company’s common stock on Aug 27 at a price of $11.06 per share for a total of $1.23 million.
-Following the sale, the insider now owns 0.29 million shares.
+The most recent transaction is an insider purchase by Long Nicholas T., the company’s Director.
+SEC filings show that Long Nicholas T. bought 2 shares of the company’s common stock on Jan 15 at a price of $11.16 per share for a total of $22.0.
+Following the purchase, the insider now owns 4031.0 shares.

-Amcor plc disclosed in a document filed with the SEC on Aug 21 that Konieczny Peter (President, Amcor Flexibles) sold a total of 48,989 shares of the company’s common stock.
-The trade occurred on Aug 21 and was made at $11.25 per share for $0.55 million.
-Following the transaction, the insider now directly holds 0.24 million shares of the AMCR stock.
+Amcor plc disclosed in a document filed with the SEC on Dec 09 that Long Nicholas T. (Director) bought a total of 9 shares of the company’s common stock.
+The trade occurred on Dec 09 and was made at $11.61 per share for $104.0.
+Following the transaction, the insider now directly holds 4029.0 shares of the AMCR stock.

+Still, SEC filings show that on Nov 02, Long Nicholas T. (Director) acquired 7 shares at an average price of $10.80 for $76.0.
+The insider now directly holds 4,020 shares of Amcor plc (AMCR).